The Chaperone (2011 film): Plot

 Ray Bradstone, a talented getaway driver, is determined to go straight, be a better parent to his daughter Sally, and make amends with his ex-wife, Lynne.
 As Ray struggles to find honest work, he agrees to take one last job with his old bank-robbing crew, led by Phillip Larue.

-Ray changes his mind at the last second, choosing to chaperone a field trip with Sally's class and leaving the thieves without a worthy means of escape.
-The robbery is a disaster and now Ray must deal with an enraged Larue while driving a school bus full of kids.
+Ray changes his mind at the last second, choosing to chaperone a field trip with Sally's class and leaving the thieves without an escape.
+The robbery is a disaster and now Ray must deal with an enraged Larue and his thugs while driving a school bus full of kids.